(xi) Provisions and Contingent Assets and Liabilities Provisions

 37 The Code on Social Security 2020 has been notified in the Official Gazette on September 29, 2020.
 The effective date from which the changes are applicable is yet to be notified and the rules are yet to be framed.
 Impact if any of the change will be assessed and accounted in the period in which said Code becomes effective and the rules framed thereunder are published.

-38 The Company does not have any immovable properties [other than properties (including buildings constructed there on included in Property, plant and Equipment disclosed in the financial statement) where the Company is the lessee, and the lease agreements are duly executed in favour of the lessee].
+38 The Company does not have any immovable properties [other than properties (including buildings constructed there on included in Property, plant and Equipment disclosed in the financial statements) where the Company is the lessee, and the lease agreements are duly executed in favour of the lessee].

-39 No proceedings have been initiated during the year or are pending against the Company as at 31 March 2024 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
+39 No proceedings have been initiated during the year or are pending against the Company as at March 31, 2025 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.

 40 The Company is not a declared wilful defaulter by any bank or financial institution or other lender.